smatting/daml/compiler/hie-core/README.md

 Prerequisites:

 * You have built `hie-core`
 * Your project has a `shell.nix` that defines your development environment.
-The GHC version in this environment must match the one you used to build `hie-core` exactly.
+The GHC version in this environment must match the GHC version you used to build `hie-core` exactly.

-You must start `hie-core` inside of a nix-shell.
-For that you should created a `hie-core-wrapper.sh`:
+Created a wraper script `hie-core-wrapper.sh`:

 ```sh
 #!/bin/sh
 nix-shell --run "/path/to/your/hie-core $@"
 ```

-and then use that wrapper in the LSP configuration of your editor.
+and use that in the LSP configuration of your editor.